civicmapper/culvert-toolkit/docs/docs/capacitycalc-run-one.md

 # The Capacity Calculator Workflow

-The NAACC Culvert Capacity tool measure the capacity of culverts to handle storm events using the TR-55 model.
+The NAACC Culvert Capacity tool measure the capacity of culverts to handle storm events using a lightweight version of a TR-55 model created by the Cornell Soil & Water Lab.
 It does this by:

 * calculating the capacity of the culvert(s) at a crossing
 * calculating peak flow at the culvert over a hydrologically corrected digital elevation model for 24 hour storm events with frequencies of 1 to 1000 years